wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/dapp/band-price-oracle.md

 Looking at the example contract above in more detail, it consists of two main functions.

 First, there is the `getBridgeAddress` helper function.
 The function simply to retrieve address of the bridge contract.
 If the retrieval is successful, it returns the address.
-Otherwise, it throws an error and reverts the transaction.
+Otherwise, it throws an exception and reverts the transaction.

 The contract's main application logic is then specified in `readFromBridge`.
 The function starts off by setting `maxBlockHeightDeviation`.
 This is the maximum difference between the currenct block height and the block height at which the price data was updated that we'll allow.